gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 ## Write a loop to run FASTQC on each file

-First, write a loop to check the quality of the reads using FASTQC.
-I have given you the data compressed with gzip, which is why they end with .gz.
+First, write a for loop to check the quality of the reads using FASTQC.
+I have given you the data compressed with gzip, which is why they end with .fastq.gz.
 FASTQC can run with gzip-compressed fastq files, so modify your loop accordingly.

 **What you should be asking yourself:**